 We cover techniques that play a key role in the design of most algorithms and data structures, including: collections (sets, sequences, priority queues, ...), divide-and-conquer, contraction, the greedy method, balanced trees, hashing, sparse matrices, and dynamic programming.

-There will be weekly assignments (10 total), 2 exams during the semester, and a final.
+There will be weekly assignments (11 total), 2 exams during the semester, and a final.
 The due dates and exam dates will all be posted on the course schedule.
-The assignments will be handed out, tested, and turned in via autolab.
-For each test we will have a suite of public tests that will help you in doing the assignment and a suite of private tests that will help us grade.
+The assignments will be handed out, turned in, and graded via autolab.
+For most coding assignments we will have a suite of public tests that will provide you with feedback while completing the assignment and a suite of private tests that will be run after the submission deadline.

 You are permitted a budget of EIGHT late days per semester at no grade penalty.
-If you have used up these eight late days, your score will be reduced by 25% off of the total (not your score) per extra late day used.
-Remember, you may not submit the homework after the listed late submission deadline ("Last day to handin" on Autolab).
+If you have used up these eight late days, your score will be reduced by 25% of the total points possible per extra late day used.
+Remember, you may not submit the homework (with or without late days) after the listed late submission deadline ("Last day to handin" on Autolab).
+Consider yourself warned.

 We will not be able to grant you any additional late days for any reason other than a medical condition that seriously undermines your ability to do your work, by for example hospitalizing you for more than 5 day.
 Common cold, flu, etc are not sufficient.
 In case of a serious medical condition, please ask your academic adviser to email the professors.
 Please do not email us personally.

-Handed in code will be graded for style on a pass/fail basis.
+Handed in code will be graded for style and clarity on a pass/fail basis.
 You should refer to the style guide for general guidelines.

 We will post announcements, clarifications, corrections, hints, etc. on the course web site and piazza---please check them on a regular basis.
 When using Piazza we ask that you follow the following guidelines:

 When to ask a question.
 Piazza is a great tool but it can create a temptation to ask every question that you may have, especially when you know that you will get a quick response.
 Resist that temptation as it is not good for your learning.
 To learn well and to learn how to think like a creative computer scientist, it is important that you give your mind the time it needs to learn.
 That means thinking about the questions by yourself on your own and doing the needed research on your own before seeking an answer.
 So in summary resist that temptation to ask as much as possible.
 This does not apply to certain questions.
-For example, a bug in the homework distribution that you just discovered.
+For example, a bug in the homework distribution that you just discovered should be posted as soon as possible.

 Private versus public questions.
-It is important that you make your questions public rather than private because otherwise the course staff have to respond to the same question many times.
-(Private questions cannot be seen by your classsmates.)
-Thus except in special circumstances (e.g., you found a bug in the code distribution), avoid using private questions.
-As a rule of thumb if you don't feel comfortable making your question public, then it might not be an appropriate question for Piazza at all.
-For example, in general, posting a piece of code that you wrote and asking the TA's to correct it for you is not an appropriate question.
+It is important that you make your questions public rather than private because otherwise the course staff have to respond to the same question many times (private questions cannot be seen by your classsmates).
+Thus except in special circumstances (e.g. your post contains a hint to the solution of a homework problem), avoid using private questions.
+As a rule of thumb, if you don't feel comfortable making your question public, then it might not be an appropriate question for Piazza at all.
+For example, in general, posting a piece of code that you wrote and asking the TA's to correct it for you is not an appropriate question for Piazza.

 It is thus important for you to mentally prepare yourself for a difficult course.
 If you do your work, we are confident that you will finish this class with a satisfactory grade.
 As you will discover throughout the semester, we have an excellent set of teaching assistants that can help great assistance.
 That said, you should keep in mind three things 1) there is no substitute for doing your own work, and 2) there is no substitute for doing your own work and 3) the first two things.